Royal252/Mr.NoOne/posts/2025/02/05/focus.-speed.-i-am-speed./index.md

 # 🎯 Solution Path
 ## Exploitation Steps
 ### Initial setup
-> After understanding the vulnerabilities we are dealing with, I did a couple of searches on the internet to exploit the `NoSQL Injection`, as for the `Race Condition`, it's enough to create an exploit script in `Python` with `multithreading` to send multiple requests simultaneously.
+> After understanding the vulnerabilities we are dealing with, I did a couple of searches on the internet to exploit the `NoSQL Injection`, as for the `Race Condition`, it's enough to create an exploit script in `Python` with `multithreading` to send multiple requests concurrently.
 Through `PayloadAllTheThings`, I searched for `NoSQL payloads` https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/NoSQL%20Injection/README.md.
 I tried the following payload: `http://speed.challs.srdnlen.it:8082/redeem?discountCode[$ne]=test`, where `$ne` stands for `not equal`.
 What could happen with this in the following portion of the code, which was also mentioned earlier?
 >
 >```js
 >   const existingCode = await DiscountCodes.findOne({ discountCode: code.discountCode });